SaboTaj22/startup/README.md

 - WebSocket data displayed - All user conversations display in realtime!

 # React Deliverable
 For this deliverable I converted the application over to React.
-I converted the home page and the contact page using components, hooks, and set up the router. ***All my new code is found in my startup_React_copy file!***
+I converted the home page and the contact page using components, hooks, and set up the router. ***All my new code is found in my startup_React_copy file within src!***

 - Bundled and transpiled - done!
 - Components - CustomerFooter, CustomNavbar, and Quote are all components.
 I had a few others that I got started on but didn't have the time to complete them.